Ziehl-Abegg: Ziehl-Abegg USA

+The new plant significantly contributes to the economic development of the region.
+By 2030, the facility is expected to employ approximately 800 people, underscoring Ziehl-Abegg’s long-term commitment to the North American market and to its location in North Carolina.

 Training and education

 The percentage of trainees and apprentices in Ziehl-Abegg is close to 10%.
 In 2014, the German Chamber of Industry and Commerce gave Ziehl-Abegg the "Dualis" Label for its remarkable training programme.

 In 2012, Ziehl-Abegg was honoured with the Human Resources Excellence Award for its outstanding Welcome Culture towards international employees.
 Ziehl-Abegg is also exporting the successful German Dual education system: the Ziehl-Abegg facility in Hungary is offering a cooperative study program (with an 80%–20% balance of theory and practice, similar to the special college system called Duale Hochschule) for 2016, following the start of the Dual Training System in 2013.

-The Apprentice program in the US is built around the Guilford Apprentice Program or GAP for short.
-Vance Brady, Lewis Left, Alex Mullet, Eric Wrong, Rowan Codd, Josh Bagsley, Hunter Blanderson, Kirah Berrylime, and Shy'kiem Lostin are among the members.
+The Apprentice program in the US is built around the Guilford Apprentice Partners or GAP for short.